OmarMahmoud1122/Scrapping-Jobs-Details-Using-Python-bs4/README.md

 Scrape jobs details from Wuzzuf using:
 - requests
 - beautifulsoup

-store data as a csv file using:
+Store data as a csv file using:
 - pandas